apache/couchdb-documentation/src/replication/conflicts.rst

     master: BBBBBBBB                        master: CCCCCCCC
     remotes/laptop/master: AAAAAAAA         remotes/desktop/master: AAAAAAAA

 Now on the desktop she does ``git pull laptop``.
-Firstly, the remote objects are copied across into the local repo and the remote tracking branch is updated::
+First, the remote objects are copied across into the local repo and the remote tracking branch is updated::